www-codeblock-io/Sovereign/README.md

    #/usr/local/bin/bitcoin-qt &

    # launch bitcoind as a background job
-   /usr/local/bin/bitcoind -datadir=/media/rez/T7\ Shield -server -daemon &
+   /usr/local/bin/bitcoind &

-   # Sleep to allow Bitcoin-qt to load, if electra throws an error that then increase the sleep time
+   # Sleep to allow Bitcoin Core to load, if electra throws an error that then increase the sleep time
    sleep 5

    # launch electrs
-   /usr/local/bin/electrs --log-filters INFO --network bitcoin --db-dir ~/electrs/db --daemon-dir /media/rez/T7\ Shield
+   /usr/local/bin/electrs --log-filters INFO

    exit 0